Training for Ironman World Championships

 (Alan Scott, photograph by Mickael Dwornik for ecco shoes)

-Other than the people who won the lottery spots, most people racing are the best of all the races they have done, and a lot of people there have raced Kona numerous times before and know how it works.
-I think the key is not to get caught up in that.
-They go too hard on the bike because there is often a head wind.
-There are some amazing athletes around, and lots of people think “shit, I need to go faster”.
+Most people racing are the best of all the races they have done, and a lot of people there have raced Kona numerous times before and know how it works.
 But you don’t know how well they are going to do, and if they are going to blow up on the bike.

 I think you really have to do your own thing.
 I’m hoping that if I do that, 20% of that field will have gone out too quickly and will blow up, even though they are super athletes and then toast the run.
 Hopefully I’ll beat them because they didn’t execute their race.

-You usually take the 4th and 5th week before the race as the biggest weeks in terms of training.
-And then three to two and a half weeks to go, you gradually start tapering.
+You usually take the fourth and fifth week before the race as the biggest weeks in terms of training.
+And then with three to two and a half weeks to go, you gradually start tapering.
 The idea is that fitness drops a tiny bit during those last few weeks, but you become entirely recharged and good to go.

 One thing you do have to watch a little bit, as you start losing the hours of training, is you need to stop eating so much as well.
 You don’t want to put on weight and by race day be a fat bastard!
 It’s just about getting that balance.
 I know a lot of people doing the marathon will say three weeks before hand, “time to start tapering, carb loading time!” and they put on a stone before the race because they don’t realise they aren’t exercising anywhere near as much as they were.